random-rip/primebot_backend/README.md

     - Telegrambot token from Telegram Botfather
 7. Create a database according to your ``.env``
 8. Apply migrations `python manage.py migrate`

+For further information have a look at **Contributing** section at the end of the README.

 ### Project structure